 The San Francisco Bay Area Center for Cognitive Therapy

 Joan Davidson, Ph.D.
-(14532) is a licensed psychologist and co-director of the San Francisco Bay Area Center for Cognitive Therapy.
+(14532) is a licensed psychologist and Co-Director of the San Francisco Bay Area Center for Cognitive Therapy.
 Dr. Davidson is Assistant Professor in the Clinical Sciences Program at the University of California, Berkeley, Founding Fellow of the Academy of Cognitive Therapy, and an Academy of Cognitive Therapy Certified Trainer/Consultant.

-For over twenty years she has worked as a cognitive-behavioral clinician specializing in treating adults with obsessive-compulsive disorder (OCD), anxiety disorders (panic disorder and agoraphobia, phobias, social anxiety, generalized anxiety and worry), mood disorders, and problems with body focused repetitive behaviors such as trichotillomania (hair pulling) and skin picking.
+For over twenty-five years she has worked as a cognitive-behavioral clinician specializing in treating adults with obsessive-compulsive disorder (OCD), anxiety disorders (panic disorder and agoraphobia, phobias, social anxiety, generalized anxiety and worry), mood disorders, and problems with body focused repetitive behaviors such as trichotillomania (hair pulling) and skin picking.
 She is a graduate of the Trichotillomania Learning Center’s Professional Training Institute on Trichotillomania and Related Behaviors.

 Dr. Davidson is the author of Daring to challenge OCD: Overcome your fear of treatment and take control of your life using exposure and response prevention (2014) and co-author of A Transdiagnostic road map to case formulation and treatment planning: Practical guidance for clinical decision making (2014) both published by New Harbinger Publications.
 She has co-authored book chapters on cognitive behavioral case formulation, and with her colleagues at the Center, Dr. Persons and Dr. Tompkins, she published a videotape series used for training clinicians to conduct cognitive-behavior therapy for depression and a book, The Essential Components of Cognitive-Behavior Therapy for Depression (American Psychological Association, 2001).
-She spearheaded the development of the Functioning and Satisfaction Inventory (FSI), a measure for use in outpatient clinical practice.

 510.652.4455 ext.
 2.